MattMurn/codeChallenges/README.md

 ## Purpose

-### I will be fun to track performance progess and change in syntax and readability.
+### It will be fun to track performance / progess and change in syntax and readability.

 ## Run it